Ruins of Jesús de Tavarangue: Visiting the ruins

 The Jesuit Ruins in Paraguay are possibly the best preserved in South America and include the Jesús, San Cosme y Damián and Trinidad Missions.

 Route No. 6 from Encarnación passes between the ruins of Jesus and Trinidad.
 Signs mark entrances to both sites.
-Access to the ruins of the ruins Jesús de Tavarangue is a paved road about 100m from the entrance to Trinidad at “km 31” from Encarncación.
+A paved road about 100m from the entrance to Trinidad at “km 31” from Encarnación allows access to the ruins of Jesús de Tavarangue.